 “Push it is.”

-The rest of the approach involved far less speaking and far more attention to the art of flying.
+The rest of the approach involved less speaking and more attention to the art of flying.
 Nakin, while a visually beautiful world, was unforgiving to those who failed to respect her demanding nature.
-It was these same unforgiving forces – relentless wind gusts that could flip a fighter or freezing rain that could mask aerodynamics – that had kept the settlers safe all these years.
-They had learned to adapt, and been very mindful of every lesson the Galens, the alien race that held this system, had imparted.
+It was these same unforgiving forces – relentless wind gusts that could flip a fighter or freezing rain that could mask aerodynamics – that had kept the colonists safe all these years.
+They had learned to adapt, and been very mindful of every lesson the Galens – the alien race that held this system – had imparted.
 Graced by some good luck, the two talons glided into Auxiliary Hangar Delta with no ice formations or debris damage.
-At least the maintenance staff would have an easy night.

 Running through his post-flight checklist, Badge kept part of his attention trained for the arrival of a fighter mech.
 Apparently, though, Chantral not only had relegated them to the auxiliary bay but also had delayed notifying the crews.
 Although Badge hated to admit it, Nix was probably right.
 It had been over a week since she had invited him to attend her father’s renewal day celebration, and Badge had been remiss in responding.
 He glanced at the timekeeper on his dash and cursed softly under his breath.
 The celebration was tonight at the changeover to the new day, as was tradition.

 Lost in his conflicted thoughts about Chantral and her father, Badge finished the power-down and clambered out of the cockpit.
-He hesitated at the canopy’s edge when he realized there was no ladder, or one mech in sight for that matter.
-Glancing over to his wingman’s craft, he watched Nix nonchalantly drop to the hangar floor.
+He hesitated at the canopy’s edge when he realized there was no ladder, nor any mech in sight for that matter.
+Glancing over to his wingman’s talon, he watched Nix nonchalantly drop to the hangar floor.
 Landing as softly as an icehawk’s feather, the Guardian started toward Badge.
-Not to be outdone, Badge jumped – and summoned every ounce of willpower to not grunt or show pain when his feet slammed into the ground.
+Not to be outdone, Badge jumped – and summoned every bit of willpower to not grunt or show pain when his feet slammed into the ground.

 His dark eyes scanning the hangar and seemingly someplace past its walls, Nix never broke stride once he reached Badge’s side.
 “Something’s up.”